SCPR/static-projects/timelines/README.md

         * ```https://docs.google.com/spreadsheet/pub?key=0Aq8qwSArzKP9dEo4Wl9VMTJXNllVaG5nWU5GMkhJclE&output=html```
     * We want this portion:
         * ```0An8W63YKWOsxdFFSZjB5VV9aVmZGblQxSFhpZ1NFd3c```
 5. Congratulations.
-Your timeline is ready to deploy… But you'll need some help.
+You have now created a timeline.
+Want to update your timeline with new information...?
+Here's the beautiful part: Just add more information to the Google Spreadsheet and it will be updated.
+Now that your timeline is ready to deploy, you'll need some help.

 <a name="configuring-and-deploying"></a>
 #### Configuring & deploying to the web